data-burst/ubuntu_awesome_packages_installation/README.md

 ## License

 Licensed under the MIT License.
-Check [LICENSE.md](LICENSE.md) for more details.
+Check [LICENSE](LICENSE) for more details.